emvollmer/neuroscope/README.md

   * Prediction - By pressing this button, you process the images through the network.
 The Neuroscope doesn't automatically feed images to the network, so you don't lose results if you select another model.
   * Filter - postprocessing
     Setting - it's for the current inspection method, or related to the algorithm.

+> **Note:** If you get a `OSError: Unable to open file (file signature not found)` when trying to run the examples, make sure to download the `.h5` files directly from GitHub, as these might have been corrupted due to file size during `git clone`.

 ## Cite
 ```
 @Article{app11052199,